 RULE (4 CCR) 723-8-7.
 CONFIDENTIALITY.

 723-8-7.1 Protective Order.
-A Commission protective order in the same form as contained in 4 CCR 723-10, or as otherwise modified by the Commission, shall govern access to all confidential information contained in the utility's GCA application filed pursuant to Rules 4.1 through 4.7; the utility’s GPP filed pursuant to Rules 5.1 through 5.3; and the utility’s GPR filed pursuant to Rules 6.1 through 6.3.
+The Commission’s Rules relating to the claim of confidentiality of information, 4 CCR, 723-16 shall apply to all filings required by these Gas Cost Adjustment Rules.
+In addition to Rule 4 CCR, 723-16, for each exhibit filed by the utility under Rules 4 CCR-723-8 as confidential, the utility shall provide, at a minimum, a version of the exhibit with publicly available information.
+Each publicly available exhibit shall include data that is aggregated to the level where confidentiality is not required, and shall contain adequate information so that the public can understand the exhibit.

 723-8-7.2 Number of Copies to be Filed.
 An original plus six copies of the specific exhibits or other information requested to be filed as confidential must be filed under seal, in individual envelopes, clearly marked with the applicant’s name, caption of the application and Docket number.
 Contemporaneously therewith, applicant shall file an original plus 15 copies of a motion for protective provisions concerning the material applicant holds as confidential.

 RULE (4 CCR) 723-8-8.
 PRUDENCE REVIEW STANDARD.